Facial expression mapping and instructional techology.

 Those days of geographic restlessness have passed.
 Once I believed I had to choose between the joy of a creative life and the intellectual rewards endowed by the practice of engineering.
 Happily, I was wrong!
 In 2011 I returned to college and New York City to find a synergy between the two.

 There is a benefit to living life as though it is a perpetual frontier.
 The mental habit of greeting novelty with anticipation remains with me.
 The challenge of exploring with a scrupulously critical but open mind, when well met, can be a catalyst for innovation rather than a barrier to it.
 This website is about the ways in which I try to rise to that challenge.
-For more detail on my professional and academic background please check out my CV.
+For more detail on my professional and academic background please check out my resume.

 The MiFace citizen science concept website, built using IBM’s Bluemix cloud hosting and the Watson Tone Analyzer service, won a top 5 award in the IEEE/IBM Watson cognitive computing challenge for students.
 Thanks go to the work of Hansi Mou on the database, and Stephanie Michalowicz for collaborating on data analysis.